jon-strabala/easy-webrag-langchain-demo/README.md

   `. _setup`

-- Set the executable mod for the following:
+- If needed set the executable bit via chmod for the following:

-  `chmod +x check_couchbase.sh  check_openai.py  setup.sh`
+  `chmod +x check_couchbase.sh  check_openai.py  setup.py`

 - Verify connectivity and authentication to your Couchbase server